Joanna I of Naples: Conflicts

 The negotiations between her mother-in-law and the Holy See alarmed Joanna and she asked the Pope in a letter on 1 December to stop discussing Neapolitan issues with the Hungarian envoys.
 The Pope addressed Andrew as the "illustrious king of Sicily" and urged his coronation in a letter on 19 January 1344, but he soon emphasized Joanna's hereditary right to rule.
 Five days later, Joanna urged the Pope to withdraw his legate and to authorize her to rule alone.
 The Pope soon responded, declaring that Joanna would alone rule the kingdom "just as if she were a man" even after she and her husband were jointly crowned.
 Around the same time, Queen Elizabeth returned to Naples and Andrew's courtiers informed her that they had learnt of plots against Andrew's life.
 She decided to take her son back to Hungary, but Joanna, Agnes of Périgord and Catherine of Valois jointly dissuaded her.
 Joanna and her grandaunts most probably feared that Andrew would return from Hungary to Naples accompanied by Hungarian troops.
 Queen Elizabeth departed from Italy on 25 February, leaving her son behind.
 The Angevins' northern Italian enemies took advantage of the weakened position of the Regno.
 John II, Marquess of Montferrat and the Visconti of Milan captured Alessandria and Asti in Piedmont and continued their military campaign against other Piedmontese towns that acknowledged Joanna's sovereignty.
 They forced Tortona, Bra and Alba into submission in 1344.

-Joanna started distributing large parcels of the royal domains to her most trusted supporters, among them Roberto de' Cabanni, who was rumored to be her lover.
+Joanna started distributing large parcels of the royal domains to her most trusted supporters, among them Roberto de' Cabanni, who was rumoured to be her lover.
 Joanna's donations outraged the Pope who started to hint that he was ready to strengthen Andrew's role in state administration.
 The Pope also ordered Aymery de Châlus to move to Naples without any delay.
 Chalus reached Naples on 20 May 1344.
 Joanna wanted to swear fealty to the Pope alone in a private ceremony, but the papal legate resisted her demands.
 Joanna had to take the oath of obedience along with her husband in a public ceremony.
 Joanna fell sick and her illness enabled Andrew to achieve the Pipini brothers' liberation, but his act outraged other Neapolitan aristocrats.
 On 28 August, the papal legate formally recognized Joanna as the legitimate heir to Naples, but she had to acknowledge the papal legate's right to administer the kingdom.
 Chalus dissolved the regency council and appointed new officials to govern the provinces.
 However, the royal officials ignored the legate's orders and Joanna refused to pay the yearly tribute to the Holy See, saying that she had been deprived of the Regno.